Seat time, and instruction.

 A Quick Mention About The Author

-Just like it’s worth verifying an instructor is qualified to actually meaningfully help you improve, it’s probably worth establishing I’m capable of providing a meaningful review on this product.
-My name is Jesse and I write under the moniker "Shred Jesse".
-I wrapped this season up bringing me to a total of 55 events strong and I write articles here along with over at my very bare bones blog ShredJesse.com.
-I fancy myself a decent enough driver, and I suppose the smattering of podium finishes, two SCCA class records, and one track record confirm it...
-I'm probably not just qualified to review this, but I'm likely the target market.
+Just as it’s worth verifying an instructor is actually qualified to help you improve, it’s fair to establish that I’m a credible reviewer of this product.
+My name is Jesse.
+I write under the moniker “Shred Jesse,” and I wrapped up this season with 57 track events in my C5 alone.
+I publish here and over at my bare-bones blog, ShredJesse.com.
+Between multiple podium finishes, two SCCA class records, and a track record, I’m not just qualified to review Fire Laps, I’m very much the target audience.

 Is there somebody out there faster than me?
 Undoubtedly there are many.